 To be eligible, homeowners must be faced with a critical need for a minor home repair or accessibility modification.
-If a homeowner is selected, Neighbor•Care schedules a time for the repair to be completed by skilled tradespeople.
+If a homeowner is selected, NeighborCare schedules a time for the repair to be completed by a skilled contractor.

-At Rebuilding Together, we believe that older adults should be able to remain safe, healthy and independent in their own homes and communities.
-According to AARP, nearly 90% of older adults would prefer to stay in their current homes as long as possible.
+At Rebuilding Together, we believe that older adults should be able to remain safe, healthy, and independent in their own homes and communities.
+According to recent study conducted by the AARP, nearly 90% of older adults would prefer to stay in their current homes as long as possible.
 Aging in place is also widely understood to be more cost-effective than nursing homes and assisted living facilities.